 confidently asserted that whoever is cruel to animals cannot be a good man.

-climate does he remain true to the latter as to the former.
-When he spread to the more frigid zones, he had to counteract the unnatural climate by an equally
+tropical climate does he remain true to the latter as to the former.
+When he spread to the more frigid zones, he had to counteract the unnatural climate by an

 uring Friedrich Nietzsche's visits to Triebschen in 1869 Wagner, who was otherwise

-was a species distinguished from other animals only by our capacities for reason and compassion.
-It was from
+mankind was a species distinguished from other animals only by our capacities for reason and compassion.

-sympathy with our fellow-creatures that Wagner progressed towards vegetarianism; although he never became a total vegetarian.
-He knew the writings of Georg
+It was from sympathy with our fellow-creatures that Wagner progressed towards vegetarianism; although he never became a total vegetarian.
+He knew the writings of

-Friedrich Daumer (1800-1875); perhaps he first encountered this poet and philosopher in his translation of poems by Hafiz.
-Wagner later
+Georg Friedrich Daumer (1800-1875); perhaps he first encountered this poet and philosopher in his translation of poems by Hafiz.
+Wagner

-acquired several of Daumer's books on philosophy and religion, and Cosima's Diaries mention Daumer several times.
-Among those books was an account of the foundling
+later acquired several of Daumer's books on philosophy and religion, and Cosima's Diaries mention Daumer several times.
+Among those books was an account of the

-Kaspar Hauser, to whom Daumer was tutor.
-Wagner was struck by Daumer's argument that man's original diet was vegetarian (a view that he had already met in
+foundling Kaspar Hauser, to whom Daumer was tutor.
+Wagner was struck by Daumer's argument that man's original diet was vegetarian (a view that he had already met

-lived on bread and water — deteriorated as soon as the boy was introduced to meat dishes; which at first he refused.
-Kaspar became unco-operative and, according to
+captivity, lived on bread and water — deteriorated as soon as the boy was introduced to meat dishes; which at first he refused.
+Kaspar became unco-operative and,

-Daumer, "the nobility of his nature disappeared".
-Daumer also wrote of how the adoption of a vegetarian diet had caused an improvement in his own health.
+according to Daumer, "the nobility of his nature disappeared".
+Daumer also wrote of how the adoption of a vegetarian diet had caused an improvement in his own

 ome years later (and no earlier than 1880), Wagner was sent a tract written by Jean Antoine Gleïzès (1773-1843),

-had been to end the eating of flesh: according to Gleïzès, this was the true meaning of the bread and wine of the Last Supper.
-He also argued, like Schopenhauer,
+mission had been to end the eating of flesh: according to Gleïzès, this was the true meaning of the bread and wine of the Last Supper.
+He also argued, like

-that man was raised above other animals by his capacity for compassion.
-Wagner was impressed by the
+Schopenhauer, that man was raised above other animals by his capacity for compassion.
+Wagner was impressed

-arguments of Gleïzès, perhaps even more so than he had been by the similar ones put forward by Daumer.
-Wagner synthesised the ideas of these writers with the views
+by the arguments of Gleïzès, perhaps even more so than he had been by the similar ones put forward by Daumer.
+Wagner synthesised the ideas of these writers with

-of Schopenhauer (as quoted above) in his essay Heldenthum und Christenthum (Herodom and Christendom, 1881), in which he contrasted these ideas about diet
+the views of Schopenhauer (as quoted above) in his essay Heldenthum und Christenthum (Herodom and Christendom, 1881), in which he contrasted these ideas

-with those of Count Gobineau (whose views Wagner's essay treated with too much respect, to the subsequent harm of Wagner's
+about diet with those of Count Gobineau (whose views Wagner's essay treated with too much respect, to the subsequent harm of

-reputation).
-Following Gleïzès and his own opinion that in the teachings of the great spiritual teachers (lost or distorted in the religious books written by their
+Wagner's reputation).
+Following Gleïzès and his own opinion that in the teachings of the great spiritual teachers (lost or distorted in the religious books

-disciples) there was a common core of teaching, Wagner claimed the support of "the noblest sages of all time" for the belief that the cause of mankind's
+written by their disciples) there was a common core of teaching, Wagner claimed the support of "the noblest sages of all time" for the belief that the cause of

 n 1879 Wagner responded to an appeal for support from the anti-vivisectionists: